-Colonel Michael J. Winquist was sworn as the Department's twenty second Chief of Police on October 1, 2014.
+Colonel Michael J. Winquist was sworn as the Department's twenty-first Chief of Police on October 1, 2014.
 He is responsible for all operational and administrative functions of the Cranston Police Department.

 Prior to being named Chief of the Cranston Police Department, Colonel Winquist served as a member of the Rhode Island State Police for over twenty-four years, retiring at the rank of Lieutenant Colonel/Deputy Superintendent, where he received numerous commendations and letters of recognition for exemplary police work.
 During his tenure with the State Police, Colonel Winquist served in nearly every Division to include the Uniform Division, Area Detectives, Narcotics Unit, Providence Police Gang Task Force, Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Task Force, Fusion Center and Intelligence Unit and Motorcycle Team.